anicholakos/complete_fxos_tutorial/source/episode10.rst

 OS Application from Server side infrastructure and functionality that shall be provided by the mBaaS Provider.

-What we shall be doing is writing a Random Quotes Firefox OS Application.
-The Quotes are those said by famous men over the years.
-For e.g. Albert Einstein said "The difference between stupidity and genius, is that genius has its limits" and so on.
-All these quotes will not be present locally in the Firefox OS App local storage or database, it will in fact be delivered from a Server side solution.
-This will make it easier for us to update the Server side with data whenever we want.
+What we shall be doing is writing an application that displays random quotes.
+The quotes are those said by famous men over the years.
+For example, Albert Einstein said "The difference between stupidity and genius, is that genius has its limits" and so on.
+All these quotes will not be present locally in the Firefox OS App local storage or database, it will in fact be delivered from a server-side solution.
+This will make it easier for us to update the server-side with data whenever we want.

 Prerequisites